unioslo/cerebrum/doc/adserver/ADserver-install.rst

 * Edit ACCESSLIST to the ip-address of the cerebrum server.
 This is a list and can contain more than one address.

 * Edit DOMAIN to the domain you want to autenticate against.
-This might be a windows AD domain or the local machine.
+This might be a windows AD domain or the DN of the local macine.
 The windows domain is resolved by default.

 * Edit AUTH to a valid user in the domain specified by the DOMAIN constant.
 The default user is cerebrum.
 The password specified in the basic HTML autentication header sent in the XML-RPC request is used to autenticate the specified user.
+NB: avoid using chars not in 7 bit ASCII in the password for the account.

 * Configure the logger (see documentation of the python logger module)